kmjones2017/Assignment_6/README.md

 3. **Customer Segmentation**

    * High / Medium / Low spenders based on total order value
+   * Based on the provided dataset, all customers fell below the medium-spend threshold.
+In a real production system, thresholds would be calibrated dynamically or based on historical percentiles.

 ### Validation & Sanity Checks